 Getting to the City From The Airport Granada airport (Federico Garcia Lorca Granada-Jaen Airport, GRX) is located around 15 kms west of Granada City Centre.
 This airport is connected to the city by bus, taxi and private transfer services.
 The main road that connects the airport to the city is Autovia A-92.
 There is a… Read the full article

 Spain Travel Guide You Need At Every Step

-The country of Matadors, Cock fights and Flamencos is as fiery as it gets and the Spanish are all about passion and uninhibited flavors.
+The country of Matadors, Rooster fights and Flamencos is as fiery as it gets and the Spanish are all about passion and uninhibited flavours.
 Spanning across deserts and mountains and rivers and orchards and volcanic islands, the terrain of Spain has a diversity that’s unrivalled in Europe.

 And what better way to enjoy its charms than to sensitise yourself by knowing more about this gorgeous country.
 When you are done reading this exhaustive guide on the best known and little known sights, cities, towns and attractions of Spain, you will want to book your tickets right away.